-Accredited by: Association of Christian Schools International (ACSI), National Institute for Learning Disabilities, and the Southern Association of Colleges and Schools (SACS).
-Members of: National Association of Secondary School Principals, the American Counseling Association, the Florida School Counseling Association, the Southern Association of College Admission Counseling, and the Florida High School Activities Association
+Accredited by: Association of Christian Schools International (ACSI), National Institute for Learning Disabilities (NILD), and the Southern Association of Colleges and Schools (SACS).
+Members of: Association for Biblical Higher Education (ABHE), and the Florida High School Activities Association (FHSAA).

 Dress Code: school-wide uniform dress policy.

 |3rd Grade – 5th Grade||7:50am – 3:00pm|

 Pine Castle Christian Academy encourages and welcomes all children regardless of race, color or nationality to apply for admission, grants and any of the programs of the school.
 PCCA does not discriminate on the basis of race, color or nationality in the administration of any program of the school.

 Statement of Faith